 How does your time at Ca Foscari affect your today’s work?

 I have taught courses on art theft and art recovery at many institutions and currently at Ca Foscari University in Venice, Italy.

 I lecture often all over the world, including, recently at the London (Wine) Club at 67 Pall Mall in London.

 It can be time-consuming but I enjoy discussing the various cases with professionals and it keeps me up to date on changes in the law.

 Are you also open to cases in the Asian art market?

 I have handled several cases in Japan and other Asian markets.
 I am currently working on a stolen Joshua Reynolds painting hanging in a Tokyo Museum.

-What are some key learnings that can be passed on to non-professionals?
+What are some key learnings that can be passed on to non-professionals about art recovery?